Last updated: 20 MARCH 2023

 • verifying the identity of any individual who requests access to information prior to granting them access to information

-• using Secure Sockets Layer (SSL) and Transport Layer Security (TLS) software or other similar encryption technologies to encrypt your personal and payment transactions
+• use Secure Sockets Layer (SSL) and Transport Layer Security (TLS) software or other similar encryption technologies to encrypt your personal and payment transactions

 Transmission of information over email is not secure, and if you submit any information to us over the internet by email you do so entirely at your own risk.
 We cannot be responsible for any costs, expenses, loss of profits, harm to reputation, damages, liabilities or any other form of loss or damage suffered by you as a result of your decision to transmit information to us by email.